Fox games: Fox and geese

-Fox and Hounds
+Fox and hounds

-This version (also called "Wolf and Sheep", "Hounds and Hare", or "Devil and Tailors") is played on an 8×8 chess/checkerboard.
+This version (also called "wolf and sheep", "hounds and hare", or "devil and tailors") is played on an 8×8 chessboard.
 As in draughts, only the dark squares are used.
 The four hounds are initially placed on the dark squares at one edge of the board; the fox is placed on any dark square on the opposite edge.
 The objective of the fox is to cross from one side of the board to the other, arriving at any one of the hounds' original squares; the hounds' objective is to prevent it from doing so.

 The hounds move like a draughts man, diagonally forward one square.
 The fox moves like a draughts king, diagonally forward or backward one square.
 However, there is no jumping, promotion, or removal of pieces.
 The play alternates with the fox moving first.
 The player controlling the hounds may move only one of them each turn.

 The fox is trapped when it can no longer move to a vacant square.
 It is possible for two hounds to trap the fox against an edge of the board (other than their original home-row) or even one corner (see diagram) where a single hound may do the trapping.
 Should a hound reach the fox's original home row it will be unable to move further.

 Perfect play will result in a "hounds" victory, even if the fox is allowed to choose any starting square and to pass his turn once during the game, as demonstrated in Winning Ways.

-Koti Keliya or the Leopard Game is a similar blockade game to Fox and Hounds, and was played in Sri Lanka.
+Koti keliya or the leopard game is a similar blockade game to fox and hounds, and was played in Sri Lanka.
 The game was documented by Henry Parker in Ancient Ceylon: An Account of the Aborigines and of Part of the Early Civilisation (1909).
 A 12 square x 12 square checkered board is used (144 squares in total), and Parker specifically mentions the checkered board to be red (or black) and white.
 One player plays the leopard which is represented by one piece, and six other pieces represents either cattle or dogs which is played by the other player.
 The cattle (or dogs) are initially placed on one side (its first rank) of the board, and on the white squares.
 The leopard may be placed on any vacant white square.
 Both leopard and cattle move in the diagonal direction only.
 The cattle are further restricted in their movements because they may only move one space in the forward diagonal direction in a turn onto a vacant square.
 The leopard may move in any diagonal direction one or two spaces in a turn provided the spaces are vacant.
 The objective of the cattle is to trap the leopard blocking its movements, whereas the leopard attempts to pass the cattle thus preventing the cattle from ever fulfilling their objective.
 There is no capturing in this game.
 Parker mentions that the game is not played in the interior villages of Sri Lanka.